 Mosquitoes usually bite between sunset and sunrise, so make sure that you are covered up during this time!
 Wear loose fitting, long sleeved shirts and trousers, use a good insect repellent and sleep underneath a mosquito net or in a tent/ room sealed with netting.
 If you do develop flu-like symptoms, or feel at all unwell, during your holiday or after your return home, you must make sure that your doctor knows that you have recently travelled in a malaria area.
 Malaria is not a serious problem provided people take adequate precautions and seek advice and treatment immediately if they feel unwell.

 Zambia’s major private hospitals are of a fair standard; however, serious medical cases will be evacuated by air to South Africa where further facilities are available.
-For this reason you must make sure that comprehensive travel insurance is taken out before you travel, this insurance should cover any medical expenses, air evacuation and repatriation if necessary.
+You must make sure that comprehensive travel insurance is taken out before you travel, this insurance should cover any medical expenses, air evacuation and repatriation if necessary.
+It must also cover delay, curtailment, or cancellation of your holiday or any associated flights.

 - Rainy season: December to April.
 Rainfall does not usually occur every day, and generally takes place in the afternoon with mornings being fairly clear.